 #7 Grow Local Plants

 What flowers, shrubs, and trees are native to your area and growing zone?
-By planting native species and plants that are well-suited for your climate, you’ll use less fertilizer, water, pesticides, and ultimately spend less effort trying to keep your yard alive.
-(The hydrangeas pictured above grow well in my hardiness zone.)
+By planting native species and plants that are well-suited for your climate, you’ll use less fertilizer, water, and pesticides, and ultimately spend less effort trying to keep your yard alive.
+(Coneflowers, pictured above, grow well in USDA Hardiness Zones 3 through 9.)

 Local varieties are often inexpensive at nurseries because they can be sourced more easily than specialty options.
 To find what grows best in your area, speak to your local nursery or look up your USDA Hardiness Zone online by ZIP code.